 Also evident is the effect on our society, with conflicting attitudes on how we treat not only the unborn, but also the sick, disabled and elderly.
 Consider the heart wrenching case of the judicially imposed death of Terri Schindler-Schiavo in 2005.
 Abortion has torn marriages and families apart, and led to a hardened and increasingly violent culture.
 The raging debate over embryonic stem cell research and human cloning shows the growing risk posed by a disregard for the dignity of every human life.

 So, we have had for the past thirty eight years, a culture that in some ways has grown cynical, forgoing the promise of a hopeful future for instant gratification, or more often, the resignation to unimaginative 'solutions' that pit mother against child or people against the planet.
 One is reminded of a quote from the great Irish poet William Butler Yeats:

 "The blood-dimmed tide is loosed and everywhere a ceremony of innocence was drowned."

 Particularly significant is that the change in public attitudes on abortion is most striking among young people (who've lost peers they've never met).
-This is manifested in polling results and an upsurge of prolife activism among teens and college students, much to the consternation of their professors and, in some cases, their parents.
+This is manifested in polling results and an upsurge of prolife activism among teens, college students, and new media savvy activists who are exposing the dark side of the abortion industry.
+This is much to the consternation of their professors and, in some cases, their parents.
 Sort of adds a new twist to some lyrics from the sixties by Buffalo Springfield: